Pranked3/shaankmahajan.github.io/java-lessons.md

 <br />
 <br />
 ## [](#header-1)About -
 Java is a programming language which is used to create apps and games like Minecraft.
 It requires a jdk (java developement kit).
-First so execute java (on macs.
-Use Eclipse on Windows) :-
+I recommend eclipse or netbeans as a IDE.
+So lets learn some java :-
 <br />
 <hr />
 <br />